Skip to main content

 If you forgot to pack your code, your config is not properly setup, or anything else as such, you will get an error.

 Otherwise if everything was setup correctly then you will have officially started your game node for the very first time!
-You will see some initial boot logs, and after a few seconds see the progress of your game node syncing from the blockchain as such:
+You will see some initial boot logs, and after a few seconds see the progress of your game node syncing from the blockchain.

 These logs denote the block height numbers that the game node is syncing from the deployed L2 smart contract on the blockchain.
 Other logs will also pop up, such as when game inputs are read from the contract.
 Of note, logs are also saved in the logs.log file for easy access.